AhmedYousry55/Natours/README.md

 ## 🚀 Deployment
 ### Deploy to Heroku
 - **1-Install Heroku CLI**
-npm install -g heroku
+- npm install -g heroku
 - **2-Login to heroku**
-heroku login
+- heroku login
 - **3-Create a Heroku App**
-heroku create natours-api
+- heroku create natours-api
 - **4-push the project**
-  git push heroku main
+- git push heroku main
 - **5-Set environment variables**
-  heroku config:set PORT=3000
+- heroku config:set PORT=3000
-  heroku config:set DATABASE=your_mongodb_connection_string
+- heroku config:set DATABASE=your_mongodb_connection_string
   - **6-open the app**
-  heroku open
+- heroku open

 ## Deploy to Render
 - 1- Go to Render

-Click New Web Service
+- 2- Click New Web Service

-Connect to GitHub and select the Natours repo
+- 3- Connect to GitHub and select the Natours repo

-Set the environment variables
+- 4- Set the environment variables

-Click Deploy
+- 5- Click Deploy

+## 🤝 Contribution
+- Fork the repository

+- Create a new branch (feature/new-feature)

+- Commit your changes (git commit -m "Added a new feature")

+- Push to the branch (git push origin feature/new-feature)

+- Open a pull request